mzdravkov/polymorpheus/README.md

 $ python src/run_app.py
 ```

+Then visit the application on http://127.0.0.1:5000/.

+## Usage

+### Gene sets
+Polymorpheus uses the concept of gene sets to specify which genes you're interested in analysing.
+You can define a gene set by uploading a file with HGNC gene names.
+Subsequently, when you upload a VCF file you specify which gene set you wish to analyse it against.
+Polymorpheus will extract polymorphisms from the VCF only for the genes in the gene set.

+### Browsing parsed VCFs
+When you upload a VCF file, Polymorpheus will use SnpEff to annotate it.

 > **Note**: The first time you process a VCF that uses a reference genome that hasn't been used before, SnpEff will automatically download it.
 This may take a few minutes.

+Once the VCF is marked as processed then Polymorpheus has already annotated, filtered, parsed and stored the data in a local database for fast access to the data.
+You can browse the information for the polymorphisms in the VCF, this includes:
+- Listing affected genes with information on their function and processes they participate in.
+- Listing genetic variants with their predicted effect for a given gene.
+You can filter them by various properties.
+- Embedded genomic browser, showing the variants, transcripts and genes.
+- Finding how a polymorphism modifies the protein sequence.